Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 3: Improving Prompts

 \section{Study 3: Improving Prompts}

 In a follow-up study, we investigated whether participants could improve their artworks.
-This study aimed to answer the question of whether prompt engineering is a skill that we humans apply intuitively or whether it is a learned skill that requires expertise (e.g., by learning to write prompts from repeated interactions with the text-to-image system) and knowledge of certain keywords and key phrases (prompt modifiers), as discussed in Section \ref{sec:promptmodifiers} and Section \ref{sec:study3:modifiers}.
+This study aimed to answer the question of whether prompt engineering is an innate skill that we humans apply intuitively or whether it is an acquired skill that requires expertise and practice (e.g., via learning to write prompts from repeated interactions with the text-to-image generation system) and knowledge of certain keywords and key phrases (prompt modifiers), as discussed in Section \ref{sec:promptmodifiers} and Section \ref{sec:study3:modifiers}.
 We hypothesize that if prompt engineering is a learned skill, participants will not be able to significantly improve their artworks after only one iteration.